magento/magento2-functional-testing-framework/docs/getting-started.md

 vendor/bin/mftf build:project
 ```

-{% include note.html
-type='tip'
-content='If you use PhpStorm, generate a URN catalog:
+If you use PhpStorm, generate a URN catalog:

 ```bash
 vendor/bin/mftf generate:urn-catalog .idea/